groonga/groonga/doc/source/reference/commands/logical_select.rst

 ``sortby``
 """"""""""

+.. deprecated:: 6.1.5

+   Use :ref:`logical-select-sort-keys` instead.

+.. _logical-select-sort-keys:

+``sort_keys``
+"""""""""""""

-Corresponds to :ref:`select-sortby` in :doc:`select`.
+Corresponds to :ref:`select-sort-keys` in :doc:`select`.
 See
-:ref:`select-sortby` for details.
+:ref:`select-sort-keys` for details.

-``sortby`` has a limitation.
+``sort_keys`` has a limitation.
 It works only when the number of search target shards is one.
-If the number of search target shards is larger than one, ``sortby`` doesn't work.
+If the number of search target shards is larger than one, ``sort_keys`` doesn't work.

 Here is an example that uses only one shard:

 .. groonga-command
-.. include:: ../../example/reference/commands/logical_select/sortby.log
+.. include:: ../../example/reference/commands/logical_select/sort_keys.log
 .. logical_select \
 ..   --logical_table Entries \
 ..   --shard_key created_at \